tomshaw/electricgrid/README.md

 > Available filters include `text`, `number`, `select`, `multiselect`, `boolean`, `timepicker`, `datepicker` and `datetimepicker`.

-Filter should used with their corresponding MySQL field types.
+Filter should used with their corresponding MySQL column types.

 - `text`: VARCHAR or TEXT
 - `number`: INT, FLOAT, DOUBLE, or DECIMAL